Bernard Durkan

-Bernard J. Durkan (born 26 March 1945) is an Irish Fine Gael politician who has been a Teachta Dála (TD) for the Kildare North constituency since 1997, and previously from 1982 to 1997 and 1981 to 1982 for the Kildare constituency.
+Bernard J. Durkan (born 26 March 1945) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) for the Kildare North constituency from 1997 to 2024, and previously from 1982 to 1997 and 1981 to 1982 for the Kildare constituency.
 He previously served as Minister of State for Social Welfare from 1994 to 1997.
 He was a Senator for the Agricultural Panel from May 1982 to November 1982.

+Personal life

 He was born in Killasser, Swinford, County Mayo, in 1945.
 Durkan was educated at St. John's, Carramore, County Mayo.

+His son Tim Durkan is a Fine Gael politician having been elected to Kildare County Council in 2014 for the Maynooth electoral area.
+He retained his seat as a councillor at the 2019 and 2024 local elections.

+Durkan took part in a farmer's road blockade protest in 1967 and was imprisoned in Mountjoy Prison and Portlaoise Prison for eight weeks after refusing to pay a £7 10s. fine.